win-slien/ap_lib1/README.md

 # ap_lib1
-#hello everyone, this is stupid student and his lab
+#hello everyone, this is super-mega clone of popular messenger